-- Having meth can be charged as a felony if you have a prior conviction for a sex crime or serious offense.
-1 2
+However, simple meth possession can be a felony if you have a prior conviction for a sex crime or other serious offense, as the following table spells out:

-Our methamphetamine possession lawyers are skilled when it comes to fighting meth possession charges.
+Our methamphetamine possession lawyers are skilled when it comes to defending against HS 11377(a) charges.
 We know the most effective ways to fight California drug charges so that you are not labeled and stigmatized as a “drug offender.”
+Just some of the defenses we rely on include the following:

 In this article, our California criminal defense attorneys discuss what you need to know about the crime of methamphetamine possession.
 Click on a topic to jump to that section.

-In order to convict you of meth possession under Health and Safety Code 11377, the prosecutor must prove the following four “elements” of the offense:
+In order to convict you of meth possession under Health and Safety Code 11377, the prosecutor must prove the following four “elements” of the jury instructions (CALCRIM 2304):

 - you possessed methamphetamines;